Dieudonne-Mukendi/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile : move the file betty from /tmp/ to /tmp/holberton 8-firstdelete : delete the file betty in the /tmp/holberton directory 9-firstdirdeletion : Delete the directory holberton that is in the /tmp d                     irectory
+7-movethatfile : move the file betty from /tmp/ to /tmp/holberton 8-firstdelete : delete the file betty in the /tmp/holberton directory 9-firstdirdeletion : Delete the directory holberton that is in the /tmp d                     irectory 10-back : Changes the working directory to the previous one